 We can start with our thoughts!

 But what does this have to do with Thanksgiving and Gratitude?
-Just as there are addictive chemicals being produced in the brain during deviant activities there are also addictive chemicals being produced each time we have a positive or negative thought.
+Just as there are addictive chemicals being produced in the brain during deviant activities there are also addictive chemicals being produced each time we have positive or negative thoughts.
 Dr. Daniel Amen talks about it in The Daniel Plan (The Daniel Plan, 40 Days to a Healthier Life – Chapter 6 FOCUS).
 He states that our emotions will drive our behavior: